Once you have an AR-15, it’s time to hit the range and shoot it, right?

 For one, they’re lighter and thinner, which can be a great help if you’re carrying around multiple magazines with a range bag or chest rig.

 They also look right at home on retro-style builds, which may be important if you’re trying to match a classic A2 style.

 Best AR-15 Magazines

 Standard 30-rounders are the gold standard when it comes to AR magazines.
-If you’re interested in competition, home-defense, or an enviable range toy setup, you can’t go wrong with these mags.
+If you’re interested in competition, home defense, or an enviable range of toy setups, you can’t go wrong with these mags.

 1. Magpul PMAGs

 Magpul’s M2 and M3 PMAGs are easily the most popular AR-15 magazines on the planet.

 They’re affordable, reliable, 100% American-made, and are manufactured with a high-quality, impact-resistant polymer.

 Interestingly, M2 and M3 are two different generations of the same magazine.
 The fundamental difference between these two magazines boils down to weapon compatibility and magazine capacity.